nuts-foundation/nuts-workshops/kik-v/README.md

 ##### Setup the endpoints for the data station

 Go to the [Admin UI of node 3](http://localhost:3303).
 The endpoints will be created for the _Service Provider_.
-The first endpoint will be used by the validquery service.
-Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. validquery, and `URL` needs to contain the value of the valid query enpoint at the data station.
+The first endpoint will be used by the validatedquery service.
+Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. validatedquery, and `URL` needs to contain the value of the valid query enpoint at the data station.

 The second endpoint is used for the authorization.
 Make sure that the type is called `oauth` and the endpoint points to `http://host.docker.internal:3323/n2n/auth/v1/accesstoken`.
 The host `host.docker.internal` means that docker is calling the localhost of your machine, assuming you are using docker to run the nodes.

 ##### Setup the service for the data station

 The service you create is the `validated-query-service`.
-Fill in the name of the service and the endpoints `oauth` and `validquery`.
+Fill in the name of the service and the endpoints `oauth` and `validatedquery`.
 It's necessary to use these names also as type in the service form.
 The request for an access token will look for the `oauth` endpoint type, and will return an error if it's not found.

 Now go to the customer's page and click on the customer you created.
 Tick the box for the service configuration and make sure the customer is published on the network.